aldavigdis/connector-for-dk/readme.md

 Sync your WooCommerce store with DK, including product prices, inventory status and generate invoices for customers on checkout.

-This codebase originates as [an earlier work](https://github.com/1984hosting/1984-connector-for-dk-and-woocommerce), which I consider to be defunct.
+This codebase originates as [an earlier work](https://github.com/1984hosting/1984-connector-for-dk-and-woocommerce), which is currently defunct.
 This should be considered to be a continuation of the that project by the same developer.
+This fork of the software is **not supported or endorsed by 1984 Hosting** and the continued development of this fork is done by Alda Vigdís Skarphéðinsdóttir.
+License codes are sold on [tengillpro.is](https://tengillpro.is).

 > [!CAUTION]
 > **Do not open an issue ticket if you are reporting a security vulnerability.
 Contact the author directly via aldavigdis@aldavigdis.is or the WordPress Security Team instead.**

 > [!IMPORTANT]
 > This is a code repository used for the *development* of **Connector for DK**, a WordPress plugin.
-Using the raw source files without installing dependencies using Composer will not work and the `main` branch is considered unstable.
+To purchase a subscription or get more user-centric information, please visit [tengillpro.is](https://tengillpro.is/).

 ## Developer Documentation